The Story of the Promised Land Riddim From the Movie Soundtrack The Harder They Fall

-It is known as the Promised Land riddim in Jamaica but did you know but is called Love Fire riddim in the UK?
+It is known as the Promised Land riddim in Jamaica but did you know it is called the Love Fire riddim in the UK?

 This famous riddim was recorded by the popular reggae band Aswad comprising Tony 'Gad' Robinson, Angus 'Drummie Zeb' Gaye and Brinsley Ford.
 The riddim was made for a song entitled 'Love Fire' from their 1981 album New Chapter, produced by Michael 'Reuben' Campbell.